From Guilin to Yangshuo: Li River Cruises & Tours

 Lastly is Xingping Town and Xingping Fishing Village.
 Make a note of these places because you may want to come back here on a trip, either by raft to the old fishing village or by car to explore the modern town.

-7 Things to Do in Yangshuo
+7 Best Things to Do in Yangshuo

-1 Bamboo Raft Trips
+1. Bamboo Raft Trips

-2 Walk up Moon Hill for the Best Views in Yangshuo
+2. Walk up Moon Hill for the Best Views in Yangshuo

 An 800-stair climb up Moon Hill leads to the famous arch the hill is named for, and the trek up is worth the effort.
 At the top of the stairs, directly below the crescent-shaped hole in the side of the mountain, is a lookout area where you can gaze out on an unending scene of tree-covered karst peaks.

-Moon Hill is located a short distance south of Yangshuo Town, in a very scenic area with a couple of good hotel options.
+Moon Hill is located just south of Yangshuo Town, in a very scenic area with a couple of good hotel options.
 One of the best finds, complete with a pool and great food, is the quaint little riverside Moondance Boutique Resort.
 From this hotel, you can easily bike to Moon Hill, as well as the Yulong River bike path and the area known as Camel Crossing the River.

-3 Bike in the Countryside
+3. Bike in the Countryside

 It's best to purchase the main tourist map of Yangshuo for an overall idea of the layout of the area.
 The best and most popular biking route is a paved pathway, which runs from near downtown Yangshuo to what's called the "scenic bridge" over the Yulong River, on the Shili Scenery Gallery View Road, south of town.

 This scenic path meanders past farmers' fields on the river's edge, where bamboo rafts drift peacefully along, and karst peaks tower overhead.
 Motorboats are not permitted here, making it a much more tranquil experience than the Li River.

-Some of Yangshuo's best luxury hotels are located along this trail, including the Tea Cozy, Yangshuo Mountain Nest, Yangshuo Mountain Retreat, and the Yangshuo Resort.
+Some of Yangshuo's best luxury hotels are located along this trail, including the Yangshuo Tea Cozy, Yangshuo Mountain Nest, Yangshuo Mountain Retreat, and the Yangshuo Resort.
 These are all wonderful accommodation options, with incredible views and easy access to the riverfront trail.
 They can also serve as a good place to stop for a lunch break.

 This route takes about one hour each way.
 In some areas, the trail has some short sets of stairs that require you to carry your bike over, but the upside of this is that there are no motorbikes on this trail.
 In a couple of spots, you also have to detour out to the road, but this is not a busy section of road.